quick-search-rs/wolfram-alpha-plugin/README.md

 If the suffix is empty it will always search Wolfram Alpha, but an unpaid Wolfram Alpha account has a limit of 2000 queries per month.
 So it is not reccomended.

+## Settings
+- **Wolfram Alpha Application ID**: Your Wolfram Alpha App ID.
+- **Required suffix (will be trimmed)**: The suffix that is required to trigger the plugin.
+- **Include query in clipboard**: If enabled, the query will be copied to the clipboard when the plugin is triggered.
+With a newline before the result.

 ## Installation
 Download and install [Quick Search](https://github.com/quick-search-rs/quick-search/releases/latest) if you haven't already.
 ### Manual